PlainsightAI/openfilter/docs/webvis-filter.md

 ### Main Visualization Page

-The webvis filter provides a web interface accessible at:
+The Web Viewer filter provides a web interface accessible at:

 ```
 http://localhost:8000/